Fr0sT-Brutal/awesome-pascal/README.md

 * [VolgaDB](https://sourceforge.net/projects/volgadb).
 Pretty customizable DBgrid for Delphi.
 TCustomGrid descendant.
 CheckBox, ComboBox column styles.
 Also includes TVolgaDBEdit that replaces TDBEdit, TDBComboBox, TDBLookupCombo, TDBLookupTree andTDBDatePicker in one component.
 TVolgaDBEdit may be DB-aware and non DB-aware.
 // Seems abandoned since 2013

+* [TTreeListView](http://github.com/benibela/treelistview).
+This component is a mix between TTreeView and TListView and can paint a tree whose nodes have additional information sorted in columns.

 ## Editors